commitizen-tools/commitizen/README.rst

 Features
 ========

 - Command line utility to create commits with your rules.
-Defaults: `Conventional commits <https://www.conventionalcommits.org>`_
+Defaults: `conventional commits`_
 - Display information about your commit rules (commands: schema, example, info)
 - Bump version automatically using semantic verisoning based on the commits. `Read More <./docs/bump.md>`_
 - Generate a changelog using "Keep a changelog" (Planned feature)